-License notices for the 2013-2014 license renewal year will be mailed during the first week of June to the preferred mailing address of record.
-The notice will include the login and password allowing the attorney to complete the license renewal online at http://www.myutahbar.org.
+License notices for the current license renewal year will be mailed to the preferred mailing address of record beginning in June.
+The notice will include the login and password allowing the attorney to complete the license renewal online at: https://services.utahbar.org.

 Additional Licensing Information: